BedrockStreaming/tech.bedrockstreaming.com/_posts/2025-11-19-switching-from-babel-to-swc.md

 Generally, transpilation is the process by which you take some source code, transform it, and output a transformed version of source code (opposed to compilation where you output lower-level code than your source code).

-In the javascript/web context, this means taking your javascript code and transforming it into another version of javascript.
-But what is the point of transforming javascript into javascript ?
+In the JavaScript/web context, this means taking your code and transforming it into another version of the same language.
+But what is the point of transforming code into code ?

 The modern Javascript code we write often uses features that aren’t supported in all environments.
 For example, older browsers that we want to support don’t implement every new syntax we are using.
 Another use case is server-side code, on the Node.js side we sometimes end up using modules or JSX in files that the runtime still expects in CommonJS.
 All-in-all, the transpilation transforms our newest syntax into older/more standard syntax that is supported in more environments.